Skip to content

 3. Transition to clean energy faster

 Currently, it takes an average of 4.5 years for federal agencies to complete environmental impact statements for major energy projects.
+And in the past decade, the U.S. has expanded our electricity transmission infrastructure just 1% per year.
+Why so little?
+Well, right now, it takes over a decade on average to build a new transmission line — but we need to triple our current capacity to transmit clean electricity by 2050.
 We should speed up these timelines without approving or rubber-stamping harmful projects.

 It’s important to note that clean energy permitting reform will benefit clean energy projects more than fossil fuel projects.
 Reports from the U.S. Energy Information Administration find that in each of the past three years, 84% of new energy capacity was clean energy.
-More than 95% of new energy projects currently awaiting permits are solar and wind and battery storage, and less than 5% are natural gas.
+More than 95% of new energy projects currently awaiting permits are for clean energy like solar, wind, and battery storage.

 Policies we support